Michael-Perdue/3D-Modelling/README.md

 For more on the code and how I used JavaFX's 2D centric framework to make 3D modelling go to [this page](https://michael-perdue.github.io/posts/3D-Modelling-Programs-Structure/)

-For the source code please visit the [GitHub repository](https://github.com/Michael-Perdue/3D-Modelling).

 # Demo of whole system

 Here is a video of me making a dice from scratch in the program.
 The creation of it is sped up by 7x making the total time to make the dice from scratch just under 8 mins with my program: